 A DIY Air Purifier in Schools, Offices and Nurseries?

 The Blast takes the same principle as the DIY purifier, but puts out nearly 10 times the amount of clean air.
 And here’s the secret: they’re also just fans and filters.
-The only difference is they’re built into a sturdy metal frame, have a whopping 22sqm of HEPA filter area, and are quieter than your average air conditioner.
-That’s why the Blast and Blast Mini are powering clean air in hundreds of new buildings in countries around the world.
+However, the only difference is they’re built into a sturdy metal frame, have a whopping 22sqm of HEPA filter area.
+That means they are quieter than your average air conditioner.
+For that reason, the Blast and Blast Mini are powering clean air in hundreds of new buildings in countries around the world.

 So Who’s Actually Using Smart Air to Breathe Safe?